sjdavenport/RFTtoolbox/README.md

 # RFTtoolbox (Beta Version): A toolbox designed for generation and analysis of random fields both continuously sampled and on a lattice.
 The RFTtoolbox currently contains code to perform image based inference using the tools of Random Field Theory.
-In particular it contains code to perform FWER inference using the Expected Euler characteristic, generate random fields with a variety of stationary and non-stationary covariance structures and a number of further features.
+In particular it contains code to perform FWER inference using the Expected Euler characteristic, perform peak based inference using the distribution for the height of a peak in a random field, generate random fields with a variety of stationary and non-stationary covariance structures and a number of further features.

 Feel free to use the functions available in your research.
 However if you do please cite us.